qooxdoo/qooxdoo/qooxdoo/documentation/manual/source/pages/gui_toolkit/ui_inline.rst

   You need to define specific DOM nodes in your document which act as islands for the qooxdoo widgets.

+  Additionally if you use the dynamic mode (automatic resizing) it is important that the used DOM node is **not** styled using CSS rules concerning the *width* and *height* attribute.
+Instead style your DOM node with inline styles, otherwise the dynamic resizing won't work correctly.

 ::

   qx.Class.define("myPortal.Application",